How Many Grams Of Whole Grains Per Day?

 This portion can be consumed and provides the body with essential antioxidants, B vitamins, iron, copper, zinc, and magnesium as well as phytonutrients and fiber.

-Anything that is manufactured from wheat, rice, oats, cornmeal, barley, or any cereal grain is considered to be a grain-based food (see also ‘What Are Cereal Grains?‘).
+Anything that is manufactured from wheat, rice, oats, cornmeal, barley, or any cereal grain is considered to be a grain-based food (click here to learn about cereal grains).
 Examples of grain-based foods include bread goods, crackers, cakes, bagels, tortillas, and grits.

 In general, carbohydrates are defined as grains and foods based on grains; however, grains and grain-based foods can also contain traces of fat and protein.